About Mandatory Reporting

 What/Who is a Protected Class?

 The Mines Discrimination policy applies to all protected classes at the federal and state levels.
 Protected classes include: race, color, religion or creed, sex (including pregnancy, childbirth, related medical conditions, sexual orientation, gender identity, and gender expression), marital status, ethnicity, national origin, age, disability, genetic information, ancestry, and veteran status or military service.
 This policy applies to all staff and students, volunteers, contractors, potential employees, and students.

 How to report

-To report an incident, visit the OIE website you can easily submit your report online.
+To report an incident, choose the type of report the most appropriate for the situation: Discriminatory Harassment, Bias and Retaliation Reporting Form or Sexual Misconduct Reporting Form.
 If you’re uncertain whether an incident should be reported, it’s always advisable to err on the side of caution and make a report.

 What happens after I submit a report?

 Once a report has been submitted, OIE staff will reach out to the impacted party to discuss resources and options and offer facilitation of process and supportive measures.
 We start with the impacted party and they have agency on how to proceed.
 Please note the staff of the Office of Institutional Equity is protective of individual’s privacy and once reported, you will likely not receive any further outreach or updates.

 Is the Office for Institutional Equity an advocacy office?

 No. OIE is a non-bias, investigative office for reports of sexual misconduct, discriminatory harassment, bias and retaliation.
 If a process is selected by the impacted party, OIE will facilitate a neutral and equitable process for all parties.

 We will provide resources and options to impacted parties, and we work closely with campus departments including Student Life, Campus Safety, Student Outreach and Support, Human Resources and many more to provide the proper services to our Mines community members.